spacepy/dbprocessing/docs/getting_started.rst

 ``--user`` is recommended to install for a particular user.

-By default the scripts needed to run dbprocessing are installed in the ``dbUtils`` directory in the user's home directory.
-Specify a different location (e.g. a directory on the path) with ``--install-scripts=DIRECTORY``.
+Scripts needed to run dbprocessing are installed into a default location which is usually on the path.
+Specify a different location (e.g. a directory devoted just to dbprocessing scripts) with ``--install-scripts=DIRECTORY``.

 Directory layout